CADSGmbH/psimpl/README.txt

 is copied to the output range [result, result + count).
 The return value is the end of the output range: result + count.

+Input (Type) requirements:
-* DIM represents the dimension of the polyline.
+1- DIM is not zero, where DIM represents the dimension of the polyline.
-* The InputIterator value type is convertible to a value type of the output iterator.
+2- The InputIterator value type is convertible to a value type of the output iterator.
-* The range [first, last) contains vertex coordinates in multiples of DIM, f.e.: x, y, z, x, y, z, x, y, z when DIM = 3.
+3- The range [first, last) contains vertex coordinates in multiples of DIM, f.e.: x, y, z, x, y, z, x, y, z when DIM = 3.
+If this is not the case, the last (incomplete) vertex is ignored.
-* The range [first, last) contains a minimum of count vertices.
+4- The range [first, last) contains a minimum of count vertices.
-* count is at least 2
+5- count is at least 2

+In case requirements 4 or 5 are not met, the entire input range [first, last) is copied to the output range [result, result + (last - first))

 =Usage=